Orange-OpenSource/floss-toolbox/toolbox/LicensesInventory/README.md

 # Integration tests some user inputs
 python3 -m pytest -s tests/integrationtests/*.py

 # Unit tests
 python3 -m pytest tests/unittests/*.py
 ```

+To run the unit tests, you must get the assets attached as artificats to [the release you got](https://github.com/Orange-OpenSource/floss-toolbox/releases).
+For integration tests, get the *real_data* folder in the *integrationtests* folder and move it to the same folder in your project.
+For unit tests, get the *data* folder in the *unittests* folder and move it to the same folder in your project.

+Then you will have to update the configuration values defined in all the _config_ files of the data sets.
+Indeed, absolute paths are used, so you must look for any "🥜" and replace by the path fragments leading to the folders.

 ## Limits